10 Best Laptops for Animation 2023 (For All VFX Software)

 Rendering

-Rendering, regardless of software, or the time you read this (it could be a decade from now) WILL ALWAYS BE A MULTI-THREADED TASK.
+Rendering, regardless of software, WILL ALWAYS BE A MULTI-THREADED TASK.

 Thus once you’ve maximized on clock speed, you want to choose the CPU with the highest number of cores IF you want rendering to be fast.